 - Area of Heat Exchanger

-The required area of this heat exchanger can be then directly calculated using general heat transfer equation:
+The required area of this heat exchanger can be then directly calculated using the general heat transfer equation:

 Example – Problem with Solution.
 Calculation of Heat Exchanger